Whether you are a Petzl or a Knog user, Run4It has got you covered to make sure you can see and be seen on the road and trails during your night runs.

 Autonomy (or operating hours)

 The first criteria will be autonomy or operating hours.
 Usually, the longer it is, the heavier the head torch will be as batteries with bigger capacities will be larger.
 In most cases, you will barely notice any difference (we are talking a few dozen grams here) but it is important to be aware of that.
-No one likes any additional weight [an annoying bounce] on their head right!
+No one likes to feel the bounce from any extra weight on their head right.

 You can usually choose from two different types:

-- battery(ies) inserted directly into the lamp on your forehead
+- Batteries inserted directly into the lamp on your forehead

-The choice will depend on your use: for short runs the first option will be enough, but if you are aiming at long trails and ultra-marathons you will definitely need to opt for the second option.
+The choice will depend on your use.
+For short runs the first option will be enough, but if you are aiming at long trails and ultra marathons you will probably need to opt for the second option.